 All this, to contribute to the continuous improvement of Quality Management System and improve Manzanillo International Terminal – Panama, customers perceptions.

-C- Number of damage attributable to operations of ship RORO: 0
+B- Number of damage attributable to operations of ship RORO: Zero (0)

-D- KPI of delays attributable to RORO ships.
+C- KPI of delays attributable to RORO ships: 5% of total hours worked.

 3. Reduce the accident rate by 12% in comparison with the previous period.